-Name or company name of director Name or company name of direct owner % of voting rights attached to the shares (including votes for loyalty) % voting rights through financial instruments % of total voting rights From the total percentage of voting rights attributed to the shares, indicate, where appropriate, the percentage of additional votes attributed corresponding to the shares with a loyalty vote Gil Madrigal, Manuel Tasmania Inmuebles, S.L.
-0.01 - 0.01 -
+Name or company name of the Director Name or company name of the direct owner % of voting rights attached to the shares (including votes for loyalty) % voting rights through financial instruments Total % of voting rights From the total percentage of voting rights attributed to the shares, indicate, where appropriate, the percentage of additional votes attributed corresponding to the shares with a loyalty vote Gil Madrigal, Manuel Tasmania Inmuebles, S.L.
+0.004 - 0.004 - Koplowitz Romero de Juseu, Esther Nueva Samede 2016, S.L.U.
+3.181 - 3.181 - Slim Helú, Carlos Finver Inversiones 2020, S.L.U.
+11.911 - 11.911 -